Horní Moštěnice

 Horní Moštěnice (Ober Moschtienitz) is a municipality and village in Přerov District in the Olomouc Region of the Czech Republic.
 It has about 1,700 inhabitants.

 Etymology

 The name of Horní Moštěnice is from the time of Great Moravia, when there was an important route connecting Velehrad with Přerov and Olomouc, leading through hags and marshes, so the path had to be hardened by bundles of wicker called moština, giving later the name to the village.

-The river Moštěnka used to be called Stvola after a willow-trees species (stvola in Old Slavic).